-Yellowing and distorted leaves, stunted growth and an unsightly black sticky substance on the plant may mean that you have aphids.
+Yellowing and distorted leaves, stunted growth, and an unsightly black and sticky substance on the plant may mean that you have aphids.
 Aphids feed on a wide range of plants, and in severe cases the plant fails to thrive.
 As they feed, they secrete a sticky substance, called honeydew, which quickly becomes infested with black sooty mold.
 They also spread viruses, many of which are incurable.
 For this reason, it’s important to take steps toward controlling aphids in the garden.

 How to Get Rid of Aphids Naturally

-Killing aphids naturally is not only better for the environment, it’s also more effective.
+Killing aphids naturally is not only better for the environment, but also more effective.
 You can get them under control by taking advantage of their weaknesses and making a few changes in the way you manage your garden.

 Aphids have a number of natural enemies, and these insects are much better at controlling aphids than any other method available to gardeners.
 Pampering and nurturing their natural enemies is an excellent method of organic aphid control.
 Introduce beneficial bugs, like lacewings and ladybugs, to your garden as a natural way to kill aphids.
 Nearby plantings of mint, fennel, dill, yarrow, and dandelions will help attract these insects to your garden.